phpab/phpab.github.io/source/docs/library-layout.md

 ## Events

-`phpab` provides an event dispatcher which makes it possible to add hooks to the system.
+`PhpAb` provides an event dispatcher which makes it possible to add hooks to the system.
 We provide various immplementations for event managers.
 There is a simple event dispatcher but there is also support to use the Symfony Event dispatcher or Zend Framework 2's event manager.